 commercial embroidery machine.

-utilize state-of-the-art digitizing software using advanced vector art graphics
+state-of-the-art digitizing software using advanced vector art graphics

 allowing for fast, affordable and precision conversion of high end business